sameerkhan116/Organized_Code/Stacks/README.md

 # Stack Data Structure

+Follow LIFO.
 Some basic operations - push, pop, isEmpty, peek, poll.
 Access and search in stack takes O(n) whereas insertion and deletion can be done in O(1).

 Stacks can be implemented using arrays and linked lists.